Azure-Samples/azure-sql-db-change-stream-debezium/README.md

 [Worker clientId=connect-1, groupId=1] Finished starting connectors and tasks   [org.apache.kafka.connect.runtime.distributed.DistributedHerder]
 ```

-you will see three topics (or EventHub to use the Azure EventHubs nomenclature):
+you will see four topics (or EventHub to use the Azure EventHubs nomenclature):

 ```bash
 az eventhubs eventhub list \